Visit our MyImpact page to see our current volunteer needs!

 We can occasionally schedule group volunteering sessions for outdoor work like trail and garden maintenance, or for indoor work like our major fundraising events and for mailings.
-Please contact Bridget to discuss what your group would like to do!
+Please contact Maggie to discuss what your group would like to do!

 Tanglewood offers students the opportunity to work alongside our staff in three positions: animal care and museum curator, environmental education, and non-profit management.
 Regretfully, we cannot pay interns at this time.
 In most cases, students are eligible to receive academic credit with their colleges or universities upon completion of the program, in accordance with the guidelines set by their institutions.